flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   project URL must be reachable at `https://sourceforge.net/projects/eg-foo`.

   For `io.gitlab.eg_foo.bar, io.frama.eg_foo.bar, org.gnome.gitlab.eg_foo.bar,
-  org.freedesktop.gitlab.eg_foo.bar`, `foo` the repository must be reachable at `https://gitlab.com/eg_foo/bar` and so on.
-If there is more components for eg. `io.gitlab.foo_1.bar_1.app`, the repository must be reachable at  `https://gitlab.com/foo-1/bar-1/app`.
+  org.freedesktop.gitlab.eg_foo.bar`, the repository must be reachable at `https://gitlab.com/eg_foo/bar` and so on.
+If there are more components for example `io.gitlab.foo_1.bar_1.app`, the repository must be reachable at  `https://gitlab.com/foo-1/bar-1/app` and so on.

 Applications are not allowed to have >6 components in the IDs.
 This is only allowed for baseapps and runtimes.